 Easter was only a couple of weeks ago.
 Time flies.
 Fortunately, Maltesers bunnies don’t!
 Since I had these cute, chocolate bunnies leftover from Easter, I decided to bake a loaf cake and use them to decorate.
 While also having a large bag of Maltesers and a whole jar of Maltesers spread, the resulting Maltesers Malted Chocolate Loaf Cake is for Maltesers lovers everywhere.

-My Double Chocolate Chip Loaf Cake recipe is very reliable, so that is where this recipe started.
+Double Chocolate Chip Loaf Cake recipe is very reliable, that is where this recipe started.
 Although a few ingredients were changed to suit the flavour of this cake.
 While still wonderfully moist, malt powder adds another level of flavour with the chocolate.
 Especially with Maltesers spread, in a thick layer, to top the cake is all the ‘icing’ that’s needed.
 Finishing with crunchy, Maltesers adds taste, texture and fun.
 Resulting in a cake that tastes of Maltesers all the way through.

 Finally, the addition tiny, white pearls echo the Maltesers crunch that is in the chocolate spread, on top of the cake.

 Recipe: Maltesers Malted Chocolate Loaf Cake serves 8-10

 175g/6oz Unsalted Butter softened

 100g/4oz Full Fat Yoghurt

 50g/2oz Cocoa Powder